jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: With **Masquerade**, Does Mystique gain that character’s base ATK, or their current attack including counters/modifiers/etc?

-For example, if Spider Ham attacks Mystique while Madame Web is in his side, giving him 8/4, and Mystique uses masquerade, does she gain attack up to 6 (since this is spider ham’s base atk) or does she gain attack up to 8 (since he has +2/+2 from madame web)?
-So would she gain 5xp or 7xp?
+For example, if Spider Ham attacks Mystique while Madame Web is in his side, giving him 8/4, and Mystique uses masquerade, does she gain attack up to 6 (since this is spider ham’s base ATK) or does she gain attack up to 8 (since he has +2/+2 from madame web)?
+So would she gain 5 XP or  7 XP?

+A: Mystique matches power including all modifiers, so she’d gain 7 attack.
+It would say “printed attack” if it worked the other way.

+^(Source: FB Post)

 ## [Mystique](http://vs.tcgbrowser.com/images/cards/big/mnb-088.jpg) (SC)
 *Set: The Marvel Battles**